These lessons are part of a series of free, online High School Geometry

 Use inductive reasoning to identify patterns and make conjectures.

 -7, -21, -63, -189, ...

 And write the next three terms in the series.

 Proving Conjectures & Counterexamples

-Find counterexamples to disprove conjectures.
+How to find counterexamples to disprove conjectures?

 Deductive reasoning is the process of reasoning logically from given statements to make a conclusion.
 Deductive reasoning is the type of reasoning used when making a Geometric proof, when attorneys present a case, or any time you try and convince someone using facts and arguments.